Skip to main content

 • Prepping for a colonoscopy can be unpleasant.
 But there are steps you can take to help make it better and successful.

-Access savings on related medications
+Save on related medications

 Most people don’t look forward to the bowel prep for a colonoscopy.
 In fact, many will say that it’s worse than the procedure itself.
 Magnesium citrate — one of the most common ways to bowel prep — doesn’t taste great.
 And it can be even more unpleasant when it starts to take effect.
-But there are ways to make the prep process go down a little easier.
-So we’ll review the best way to take magnesium citrate before a colonoscopy.

 Why do you need to drink magnesium citrate before a colonoscopy?

 Magnesium citrate is a kind of laxative that pulls water into your intestine.
-This not only softens your stool, but it also increases how often you poop.
+This not only softens your stool but also increases how often you poop.
 This means that when you drink a large amount of magnesium citrate — like before a colonoscopy — you’ll be using the bathroom quite frequently.

 Avg retail price